Travel the nerve-shredding Mamisoni Pass

-Mamisoni Pass is a high mountain pass at an elevation of 2.836m (9,304ft) above the sea level, located on the border of Georgia and the Republic of North Ossetia-Alania, Russia.
+Pereval Mamisonskiy is an international high mountain pass at an elevation of 2.836m (9,304ft) above the sea level, located on the border of Georgia and the Republic of North Ossetia-Alania, Russia.
 It's one of the highest roads of Europe.

-Due to the high elevations and exposure, the road is subject to strong winds and rapid weather changes.
-The pass links the Republic of North Ossetia-Alania (Russia) and the region of Racha-Lechkhumi and Kvemo Svaneti (Georgia).
-It can often be treacherous, with ice and snow accumulating even in the summer, so exercise caution as you make your way.
-The pass, the highest point drivable by 4x4 cars in Georgia, is open only some months due to heavy snowfalls, and it’s located in the central Greater Caucasus crest, and the place where the geographical border between Europe and Asia lies.
-Near the summit, at an elevation of 2.847m (9,340ft) above the sea level, there’s a meteo station.
+The road to the summit is brutally steep, hitting a 17% of maximum gradient through some of the ramps.
+It is the highest point drivable by 4x4 vehicles in Georgia, and open only some months due to heavy snowfalls.
+Located in the central Greater Caucasus crest, and the place where the geographical border between Europe and Asia lies, near the summit, at an elevation of 2.847m (9,340ft) above the sea level, is a meteo station.

 Pic: ЕВ КУ